Grace Hartman (trade unionist)

 Grace Hartman (née Fulcher; July 14, 1918 – December 18, 1993) was a Canadian labour union activist, whose 1975 election to the presidency of the Canadian Union of Public Employees made her the first woman in North America to lead a major labour union.
+She held that post until 1983.

 Union activism

 Prior to 1963, Hartman was a member of one of CUPE's predecessor unions, the National Union of Public Employees.
 As a secretary for the Township of North York, Ontario, she was a member of NUPE Local 373.
 Hartman held several local executive positions and was elected president of the local in 1959, a position she held until 1967.

 Feminist activism

 Hartman was a prominent participant in the feminist movement, and a strong advocate for gender pay equity.
 In 1965, she chaired the Ontario Federation of Labour's Women's Committee.
 She joined the steering committee of the Committee for the Equality of Women in Canada in 1966, which successfully lobbied the Canadian government to establish the Royal Commission on the Status of Women in Canada.
 In 1968, Hartman was appointed to the Advisory Council of the Royal Commission on the Status of Women.
 In 1974–75, she became the second national president of the National Action Committee on the Status of Women.